Blocked sewer and septic lines

-- Working with your plumber, the technician will locate the sewer and gas lines and make sure it's safe to proceed.
+- Our technician will work with your plumber to locate the sewer and gas lines and make sure it's safe to proceed.
 This service is free of charge.

 Your plumber can help

 Your plumber or drain-cleaning professional may recommend inserting a camera in your sewer to look for cross bores.
-This is a good practice, and if a cross bore is found, PSE will reimburse you for the camera inspection.
-However, you should always call PSE to work with your plumber to precisely locate both your sewer and gas lines before using a cutting tool, because a cross bore may be concealed behind other obstructions and not be visible to the plumber's camera.
+This is a good practice and if a cross bore is found, PSE will reimburse you for the camera inspection.
+However, you should always call us to work with your plumber to precisely locate both your sewer and gas lines before using a cutting tool.
+It’s possible that a cross bore could be concealed behind other obstructions and may not be visible to the plumber's camera.

 Safety tips for sewer clearing professionals